Ranks of mapping tori via the curve complex

 We know that the length of $e$ is bounded relative to $Y_i$ and $\epsilon $.
-By definition, the parts of $e$ that do not count towards relative length lie in the projections to $M_\phi$ of the $\epsilon $-thickened convex hulls of the components of the preimage of $Y_i$ in universal cover of $ M_\phi$, which we identify with $ \BH ^ 3 $.
+The parts of $e$ that do not count towards relative length lie in (radius-$1$ neighborhoods of) the projections to $M_\phi$ of certain convex sets in $\BH^3$.
 So, to bound the $d_\epsilon $-diameter of $e $, it suffices to bound the $d_\epsilon $-diameters of these projections.